Family Dentistry Sunnyvale, CA

 - Visit Sunnyvale Dental Care regularly – Get a check-up and cleaning at least twice a year.
-If you have or have had periodontal disease, Sunnyvale dentist Dr. Gupta will recommend more frequent visits.
+If you have or have had periodontal disease, Sunnyvale dentist Dr. Bhawna Gupta DDSwill recommend more frequent visits.

 - Stop smoking/chewing tobacco – Ask your dentist what they recommend to help break the habit.

 - Drink water frequently – Water will help keep your mouth moist and wash away bacteria.